 The County provides infrastructure and community services that contribute to economic development, public safety, and quality of life.
 Providing these services, however, can be challenging due to the County's vast expanse.
-Residents and businesses are dispersed across an area of 3,885 km (960,000 acres) at low densities, challenging the County, landowners, and developers to build and grow communities in an orderly, sustainable fashion that coincides with the appropriate provision of municipal infrastructure and community services.
-Satisfying these aspirations will involve the assessment of community needs across the County, partnerships with community stakeholders and service providers, recruitment of regional institutions, public consultation, and allocation of land and resources.
+Residents and businesses are dispersed across an area of 3,885 km2 (960,000 acres) at low densities, challenging the County, landowners, and developers to build and grow communities in an orderly, sustainable fashion that coincides with the appropriate provision of municipal infrastructure and community services.
+Satisfying these aspirations will involve the assessment of community needs across the County, encouraging homeowners' associations to manage assets, partnerships with community stakeholders and service providers, recruitment of regional institutions, public consultation, and allocation of land and resources.